gitobsidiantutorial/obsidian-git-tut-windows/README.md

-##  using obsidian git, from step 1, for the tech unfamiliar (minimal command line usage)
+##  Using Obsidian Git for the tech unfamiliar (minimal command line usage)

 ### Creating an account